Key advice when making an industrial disease claim

 Noise-induced hearing loss (NIHL)

 An estimated 18,000 people currently experience hearing loss either caused by, or made worse by, working conditions.
-It can be caused by working in environments where the noise levels are over 80dBA, such as heavy industry, car factories and shipyards.
+Noise-induced hearing loss claims and tinnitus claims are common when working in environments noise levels exceed 80dBA, such as heavy industry, car factories and shipyards.

 Occupational asthma